PaloAltoNetworks/gridmeld/doc/admin-guide.rst

 manager such as ``systemd`` for automatic start at system boot, and re-start on program failure.

-MimeMeld and pxGrid options can be specified in a JSON format file using the ``--minemeld`` or ``--pxgrid`` option followed by the ``-F`` option; for example using the configuration discussed previously::
+MineMeld and pxGrid options can be specified in a JSON format file using the ``--minemeld`` or ``--pxgrid`` option followed by the ``-F`` option; for example using the configuration discussed previously::